It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

-- Age : Most forms of leukemia are more common in older people.
-The main exception to this is anything where the peak incidence is in children.
+- Age: Most forms of leukemia are more common in older people.
+The main exception is anything where the peak incidence is in children.

 - Gender: Leukemias are generally more common in men.

 - Genetics: Although leukemia is not an inherited disease, there is a slightly higher chance that close relatives of patients will develop some forms of leukemia.
-The risk is still very small, and there is no reason for anxiety or screening.
+The risk is minimal, and there is no reason for anxiety or screening.

-- Exposure to chemicals : Exposure to some chemicals and high levels of radiation can increase your chances of developing leukemia.
-These factors represent only a very small proportion of all cases.
+- Exposure to chemicals: Exposure to some substances and high radiation levels can increase your chances of developing leukemia.
+These factors represent only a tiny proportion of all cases.

 Some forms of leukemia are seen more often in people who have other bone marrow disorders.

-The most common disorders that behave in this way are myelodysplastic syndrome and myeloproliferative neoplasms.
+The most common disorders that behave this way are myelodysplastic syndrome and myeloproliferative neoplasms.